2 Cold Scorpio

-Charles Bernard Scaggs (born October 25, 1965) is an American professional wrestler, better known by the ring name 2 Cold Scorpio (sometimes spelled Too Cold Scorpio).
-He is best known for his appearances with World Championship Wrestling, Extreme Championship Wrestling and World Wrestling Federation (as Flash Funk) throughout the 1990s, along with his appearances in Japan for New Japan Pro-Wrestling and Pro Wrestling Noah.

-Championships held by 2 Cold Scorpio over the course of his career include the ECW World Tag Team Championship, ECW World Television Championship, GHC Tag Team Championship and WCW World Tag Team Championship.
+Charles Bernard Scaggs (born October 25, 1965) is an American professional wrestler, better known by his ring name 2 Cold Scorpio.
+He gained fame for his performances in professional wrestling promotions such as World Championship Wrestling (WCW), Extreme Championship Wrestling (ECW), New Japan Pro-Wrestling (NJPW), Pro Wrestling Noah, and the World Wrestling Federation (WWF) (where he also performed as Flash Funk).
+Over the course of his career, Scorpio held championships including the ECW World Tag Team Championship, ECW World Television Championship, GHC Tag Team Championship, and WCW World Tag Team Championship.

 Professional wrestling career

 Early career (1985–1992)

-Scaggs made his professional wrestling debut in 1985, adopting the ring name 2 Cold Scorpio.
-He wrestled in various independent promotions in the United States, until, on the recommendation of Big Van Vader, he decided to go to New Japan Pro-Wrestling, where he trained in the NJPW Dojo.
+Scaggs made his professional wrestling debut in 1985, adopting the ring name "2 Cold Scorpio".
+He wrestled in various independent promotions in the United States.
+On the recommendation of Big Van Vader, he decided to join New Japan Pro-Wrestling, where he trained in the NJPW Dojo.
 He also wrestled in Europe and Mexico.

 World Championship Wrestling (1992–1994)

-2 Cold Scorpio debuted in World Championship Wrestling (WCW) on November 18, 1992, as Ron Simmons' mystery partner at Clash of the Champions XXI.
-In June 1993, he challenged Barry Windham for the NWA World Heavyweight Championship, but lost to Windham at Clash of the Champions XXIII.
-He had a brief reign as World Tag Team Champion with Marcus Alexander Bagwell in October 1993.
-Although he was released in April 1994, 2 Cold Scorpio competed on the WCW-promoted pay-per-view When Worlds Collide in November 1994 and the WCW/New Japan produced pay-per-view Collision in Korea in April 1995.
+In late 1992, Scaggs signed with World Championship Wrestling (WCW), maintaining the 2 Cold Scorpio ring name and making his promotional debut on November 18, 1992, at Clash of the Champions XXI, where he appeared as WCW World Heavyweight Champion Ron Simmons' mystery partner, and the pair would defeat Tony Atlas, The Barbarian, and Cactus Jack in a three-on-two handicap match.
+On June 16, 1993, at Clash of the Champions XXIII, Scorpio challenged Barry Windham for the NWA World Heavyweight Championship in a losing effort.
+He then formed a tag team with Marcus Alexander Bagwell, and the pair would go on to defeat The Nasty Boys for the WCW World Tag Team Championship on the October 23, 1993, edition of Saturday Night (taped October 4), before losing them back to the Nasty Boys at Halloween Havoc on October 24.
+Scaggs was eventually released from WCW in April 1994 for allegedly failing drug tests for marijuana, although he would continue to compete on WCW co-promoted pay-per-view events When Worlds Collide in November 1994 and the WCW/New Japan produced pay-per-view Collision in Korea in April 1995.

 Extreme Championship Wrestling (1994–1996)

-2 Cold Scorpio debuted in Extreme Championship Wrestling (ECW) in 1994, where he had four reigns as World Television Champion and one reign as World Tag Team Champion with The Sandman.
+Following his WCW departure, Scaggs signed with Extreme Championship Wrestling (ECW) in 1994, where he became a four-time World Television Champion and one-time World Tag Team Champion with The Sandman.
 He had feuds with wrestlers such as Taz, Shane Douglas, Sabu, and Mikey Whipwreck.
-In August 1994, Scorpio had another chance at the NWA World Heavyweight Championship, this time in a tournament; he made it all the way to the finals, before losing to Shane Douglas.
-Following his departure for the WWF, 2 Cold Scorpio returned to ECW for one night at House Party in 1998 as a mystery opponent for Taz.
+In August 1994, Scorpio had another chance at the NWA World Heavyweight Championship, progressing to the finals before losing to Shane Douglas.
+Following his departure from the WWF, 2 Cold Scorpio returned to ECW for one night at House Party in 1998 as a mystery opponent for Taz.
 In 1996, he would return to Japan to wrestle for Tokyo Pro Wrestling, under the masked alter ego, Black Wazuma.